fransurf/Project2-FruitsHackathon/README.md

 * Embedded learning of Node.js, React.js & JavaScript for backend
 * Embedded learning of querying a publicly-available APIs using React hooks and axios requests.
 * My major point of learning was in using SCSS, to create a consistent theme across the website using classes & unique variables.
-## Challenges
-* No major challenges were experienced in this project.

 ## Future improvements
 * We had originally envisaged creating a fruit-smoothie maker option, which I think would be a beneficial addition given the popular trend for smoothies
 * Add a mobile-friendly version